aws-samples/workshop-textract-comprehend-es/synchronous/Lab2/README.md

 ![Attach Comprehend permissions](images/comprehend_managed_role.png)

-Back to the lambda function screen, refresh the page, you should now see Amazon Comprehend in the **Permissions** tab.
-Our lambda function is now able to call Comprehend APIs:
+Back to the Lambda function screen, refresh the page, you should now see Amazon Comprehend in the **Permissions** tab.
+Our Lambda function is now able to call Comprehend APIs:

 ![Comprehend for documentTextract function](images/comprehend_lambda.png)

-### Update the lambda code to call Comprehend
+### Update the Lambda code to call Comprehend

-In the source code of your lambda function (index.py), add the following line after `import boto3`:
+In the source code of your Lambda function (index.py), add the following line after `import boto3`:

 ```python
 comprehend = boto3.client('comprehend')